 Also, if you miss the deadlines and your financial aid is not in place, then you must be prepared for a delay in receiving a refund check for living expenses or a transfer of funds to your gold card to buy books.

-You can reach the Office of Student Financial Services at 215-951-1070 or use the La Salle portal to view your aid information.
+You can reach the Financial Aid Office at 215-951-1070 or use the La Salle portal to view your aid information.